 To resolve this, ensure that the pharmacy has the same information listed for the patient that the practice does within RXNT.
 To remove duplicate charts, run a deduplication report to initiate a merge.

-Tap the Pharmacy Requests tab on the home screen to view your requests.
-The type of request will be indicated below the prescription details.
+The type of request will be specified below the prescription details.

 Approve the request

-If the pharmacy includes multiple alternatives, select More Options to see other proposed medications.
+If the pharmacy includes multiple alternatives, select More Options to review other proposed medications and make a selection.

 NCPDP 2017071 and Surescripts require that up to nine medication alternatives be displayed for change requests.
 These alternatives may or may not display in order of formulary preference.